cloudmesh-community/book/chapters/msg/graphql.md

         return Repository.objects.all()
 ```

-Create cloudmeshRepository/schema.py with following code.
-It just
+Next create the file `cloudmeshRepository/schema.py` with following
-inherits query defind in Repositories app.
-This way we are able to
+code.
+It just inherits the query defind in Repositories app.
+This way we
-isolate schema to their apps.
+are able to isolate schema to their apps.

 ```python
 import graphene